 Can we increase the monarch population in our own area?
 Yes!
 If you live in a region that has more than one generation each year, your raising of monarchs, especially the first ones, will brighten your neighborhood.
 The ones you release will stick around to inspire others to learn, act, and keep the conversation going.

 Do I have to bleach the eggs and leaves?
-Only if you are experiencing OE.
-It’s a big problem in states that have a year round butterfly population which feeds on tropical milkweed.
+Bleaching is a good idea, especially if you live in southern states where tropical milkweed grows year round, and OE is prevalent.
 An infected adult monarch contaminates her eggs with the parasite, that when ingested by its first bite, infects the newly hatched caterpillar.
 Bleaching prevents that.
 But if you live in the northern states or Canada, you may not see it often or ever.
 If you test for OE, or see that your butterflies are deformed, you’ll need to start bleaching.

 Warning!
 California has banned the raising of monarchs, and in some provinces a permit is recommended.

-How can we better spend the hours we might have available to play our part in saving our monarchs?
-I recommend raising a number that can be cared for in perhaps 30 minutes a day, and devoting your available time to any of the following:
+How can we best spend the hours we might have available to play our part in saving our monarchs?
+I recommend raising a number that can be cared for in perhaps 20 minutes a day, and devoting your available time to any of the following:

 - Give caterpillars to others, and teach them how to raise them.